 3. Listen to it for word choices.

 In addition to noting the sounds, note the word choices.
 Are there surprises (words used in ways you wouldn’t ordinarily think of them)?
-Are they plain Jane words (nothing special except they all go together in an interesting way)?
+Are they plain words (nothing special except they all go together in an interesting way)?
 Do you find yourself thinking about the way a word is used?
 Does the poet focus on concrete experiences or metaphor or something else?
 Is it funny?
 Why?
 Puns?
 Irony?
 Punchline humor?

 4. Meaning or theme?